inex/ixp-manager-docs-md/docs/usage/authentication.md

 ### Lifetime

-A user will not be asked to revalidate their 2fa code during the lifetime of a session.
-2fa lifetimes will be determined by the user's session.
-Remember that you can set the maximum session lifetime (see above) upon which time a user will need to revalidate with 2fa when logging back in.
+A user will not be asked to revalidate their 2fa code during the lifetime of a standard browser session or *remember me* session (see above).

-### Recovery/Backup Codes
+### Removing 2fa / Restoring User Access

 We have opted not to implement recovery / backup codes as they are not particularly appropriate to the scope of IXP Manager.

-# Testing Issues

-When enabling 2fa for the first time via the profile page:

-1. I put in the wrong code a couple times to make sure it works before putting in the correct code.
-This cases an error (Action not allows) when I eventually put in the right one.
-2. The Disable / Reset / Get 2FA QRcode buttons do not work as the JavaScript to determine the action cannot find the buttons.
-Don't think I broke it but I may have.
-The way you're doing it feels clunky - what about a per button listener to submit the form?
-Anyway, I just changed the form submit location manually to test.
+If a user needs to have their 2fa removed (indefinitely or so they can reconfigure it), superadmins can do this via the standard user listing (the *Users* option in the left hand menu).

+Identity the user you wish to remove 2fa from, dropdown the additional actions menu on the far right of the table row and select *Remove 2FA*.

+Once you confirm this action, that user's 2fa configuration will be deleted.
+The next time they log in, they will either be granted access without 2fe or forced to reconfigure 2fa if you have enforced 2fa for the user's category.